zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 ![Screenshot of a slide with a red border titled Answer 1.
 Has a placeholder for the student's name and response to the question.](/assets/images/posts/2019-08-18-sliding-new-activities-into-google-slides/discussion.png){: style="width:400px; margin:0;"}

-This [discussion template](https://docs.google.com/presentation/d/1rG9oTUwHRePRjcytjsAjXSLebPA8XgzC97ccZBHLq9s/copy) (inspired by [Alice Keeler](https://alicekeeler.com/2015/11/02/google-slides-discussion-template/)) allows students to respond to questions in the style of a Twitter chat.
-Each answer has a pre-defined master template so that students can quickly respond to a new question by creating a new slide with the layout for the current question.
+This [discussion template](https://docs.google.com/presentation/d/1rG9oTUwHRePRjcytjsAjXSLebPA8XgzC97ccZBHLq9s/copy) (inspired by [Alice Keeler](https://alicekeeler.com/2015/11/02/google-slides-discussion-template/)) allows students to participate in a class-wide discussion.
+The teacher displays a question and each student creates a slide to type their answer.
+Each answer has a master layout so that students can quickly respond to a new question by creating a new slide that matches the question.
 Because the responses have a uniform layout/color scheme, it's easy to differentiate between the questions when a whole class is collaborating within the same presentation.
 Also see the template for [questions](https://docs.google.com/presentation/d/1UGRADoE7QKUQLyIgUFLvNc8NQxaJZhjyLhSKn2HV7NA/copy) and the [teacher guide](https://docs.google.com/presentation/d/1rmpm1PD2vfN_xOVJIz1uwZQFcGbpQCInKNC8dRiye0c/copy).

 ### Word sort